Arachni/arachni/README.md

 # Experimental/unstable branch -- used for development/integration

+This branch is where all development takes place, once its code has been tested and is considered stable, it is then merged into the ```master``` branch and released.

+Do not be confused by the version of this branch, ```1.0dev``` is a placeholder which simply means _next release_.

 ## Nightlies (Linux only)

 For self-contained, nightly snapshot packages take a look at: